dendronhq/dendron-site/vault/dendron.topic.traits.api.md

 #### What Needs to be Returned

 The name of the note to use as the template.
 This should be another note in your workspace.
-Examples: `root`, `templates.meeting-note`.
+Examples: `root`, `templates.meeting-note`, `dendron://vaultX/templates.user`.

 ![[Examples|dendron://dendron.dendron-site/dendron.topic.traits.examples]]